pssst/pssst/README.md

 ### Delete

 Deletes a box of the user.
 All messages in this box will be lost.
+The default box `box` can not be deleted.

 **Request**
 ```
 DELETE /1/<username>/<boxname> HTTP/1.1
 host: api.pssst.name